OcelotBabou/Quartz/content/2-The World/Regions/Cities/Zakrada.md

 **Overview:**

-Zakrada is the second-largest city within New Birania, located to the north of Vitaurum at the confluence of the Fluvitae River and the Adda River.
+Zakrada is the second-largest city within [[New Birania]], located to the north of [[Vitaurum]] at the confluence of the Fluvitae River and the Adda River.
 Strategically positioned at the base of Cor Falls, a majestic waterfall along the Fluvitae River, and at the junction of two major waterways, Zakrada has historically served as a vital link between New Birania and the inner regions of Eastern Siar’Morrin.
 This advantageous position once made Zakrada a thriving hub of trade and wealth.

 **Description:**